- Zithromax®Single Dose Packets

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking azithromycin, call your doctor.

 Unless your doctor tells you otherwise, continue your normal diet.

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Azithromycin may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - stomach pain

 Some side effects can be serious.
-The following symptoms are uncommon, but if you experience any of them, call your doctor immediately or get emergency medical treatment:
+If you experience any of these symptoms, stop taking azithromycin and call your doctor immediately or get emergency medical treatment:

 - fast, pounding, or irregular heart beat

 - swelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legs

 - severe diarrhea (watery or bloody stools) that may occur with or without fever and stomach cramps (may occur up to 2 months or more after your treatment)